 For patients with any kind of persistent or chronic pain, an accurate diagnosis is the first step toward finding the most effective treatment.
 But as interventional pain physicians know all too well, diagnosing pain is often the most challenging part of the process.
 The first-rate team of pain medicine physicians at Garden State Pain Control provide comprehensive diagnostic services, including electrodiagnostic testing.
-They have four convenient office locations in the cities of Clifton, Jersey City, Edison, and Hazlet, New Jersey.
+They have four convenient office locations in the cities of Clifton, Jersey City, Edison, Paramus, and Hazlet, New Jersey.
 Call or book your appointment online today.

 If you’re suffering from numbness, tingling, chronic pain, or general unexplained weakness, electrodiagnostic testing may be able to shine a spotlight on the underlying cause.
 This advanced diagnostic tool evaluates muscle and nerve function to help pain specialists zero in on the hidden source of explained pain.